With less room for error after Panama loss, USMNT hosts pivotal match with Costa Rica

 After the match, Berhalter took responsibility for the outcome, but Tuesday he offered no remorse for his choice of players.

 “We believe in every single player, and I don’t regret in any moment playing that lineup,” he said.
-“I regret more of our performance and attacking adjustments we could’ve made, but not personnel.”
+“I regret more of our performance and attacking adjustments we could’ve made but not personnel.”

 Changes were necessitated by the congested schedule — three matches in seven days and travel to and from the most southern country in Central America — and by how back-to-back appearances would affect certain players.